gtRfnkN/lunch-lottery/README.md

 eg. `python lottery.py 'Adam Jon Mary Jane Max Zulu Roger'`

-Take care, as this *finally* deletes all the previous pairs.
+Take care, as this *ultimately* deletes all the previous pairs from `data.json`.
 You might want to back up `data.json`.